amgadma/bitcoin-wallet/README.md

 Welcome to _Zcash Android Wallet_, a standalone Zcash payment app for your Android device!

-This project is based on a fork of https://github.com/bitcoin-wallet/bitcoin-wallet, it
+This project is based on a fork of https://github.com/bitcoin-wallet/bitcoin-wallet

 This software is in POC phase